skarppinen/cpf-diff-init/README.md

 ## Getting started

-1. Clone the project.
+1. Clone the project with `git clone https://github.com/skarppinen/cpf-diff-init.git`.
-2. From the project folder, run `julia install_dependencies.jl`.
+2. Inside the project folder `cpf-diff-init`, run `julia install_dependencies.jl`.
 This will install all Julia packages required by the project.
 For compatibility it is best to use Julia version 1.3.1.